tomheaton/mcjty-website/www/docs/1.18/ep5.md

 #### Main Structures class

-Here we define the main Structures class which will properly setup and register our structures.
+Here we define the main Structures class which will properly set up and register our structures.
 Because Minecraft itself doesn't fully have proper JSON support for structures and Forge doesn't have the proper hooks yet, we still need to do a lot of things manually.
 In this tutorial we present a way to do this relatively safe.